Are You Constantly On The Go? Learn The Lesson Of Stillness From The Buffalo

 Be awake, be aware, live in the present moment.
 One of my favorite mindfulness techniques comes from simply observing the world around you: name 5 things you can see, 4 things you can touch, 3 things you can hear, 2 things you can smell, and one thing you can taste.
 Practicing this mindfulness meditation is wonderful for stress relief, as it takes you out of the spinning chaos of yesterday and tomorrow, and grounds you where you are in the present.

 It’s so important to take a moment in your day to just stop.
 Stop trying to do and be everything, and just focus on who and what you are.
 The moments in between all the doing and being are the moments where we find happiness and peace.
-These are the moments that allow us to truly connect with our own herd, finding companionship in a shared moment, instead of a digital afterthought.
+These are the moments that allow us to truly connect with our own herd, finding companionship in a shared moment.

 The green color of the Buffalo card signifies growth.
 It’s interesting to note that, as children, our bodies only release growth hormones when we’re asleep, and do most of our physical growing during those hours, too.
 It stands to reason, then, that in order to achieve spiritual growth, we need rest and stillness in our lives.
 Stillness allows us to meditate on all we’ve experienced in a day, letting our experiences grow us and teach us the lessons we need to learn.